Khadijakhanbme/N-back-Cognitive-Load-Task/README.md

-# N back Cognitive Load Task
+# N back Cognitive Load Task for ffNIRS Study

 A PsychoPy implementation of a block-design N-back working memory task developed for functional Near-Infrared Spectroscopy (fNIRS) experiments.